Is It Safe To Use Vicks VapoRub For Kids & Its Effectiveness

 1. How to use Vicks VapoRub?

-Rub a layer of the ointment on the throat and chest, cover with a warm and dry cloth.
-You can keep the clothing loose around the throat and chest to allow the vapors to reach the nose and mouth.>
+Rub a layer of the ointment on the throat, chest, and upper back, cover with a warm and dry cloth.
+You can keep the clothing loose around the throat and chest to allow the vapors to reach the nose and mouth.
+Do not apply it anywhere on the face.

 2. How often can you apply Vicks VapoRub?